cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 To illustrate the NVA use case, a Cisco CSR is deployed in the NVAsubnet (10.0.10.0/24) of the hub VNET.
 In our scenario this NVA will terminate connectivity to On-Prem branches (SDWAN or IPSec for example).

-The On-Prem connectivity represented in [Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways) and [Episode #2](https://github.com/cynthiatreger/az-routing-guide-ep2-nic-routing) via the Virtual Network GW has been removed to avoid unnecessary complexity for now.
+The On-Prem connectivity represented in [Episode #1](https://github.com/cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways) and [Episode #2](https://github.com/cynthiatreger/az-routing-guide-ep2-nic-routing) via the Virtual Network GW has been removed to avoid unnecessary complexity.

 <img width="550" alt="image" src="https://user-images.githubusercontent.com/110976272/215292829-2d9ba955-711a-4d96-8666-9feb5c312bb8.png">